thinh-askui/airbnb-search-with-askui/README.md

  This is an example project which shows the usage of the [askui lib](https://github.com/askui/askui).
  We use the library to automate: Searching for Rooms on Airbnb.

-## Reproduce
+## Usage

 You can reproduce this example on your local machine.
-Just open a browser and open the page askui.com.
-Then you can execute the project.

-## Usage
+Open the page askui.com on your favored browser.

 Install all necessary packages: